jaimedeverall/WebCrawler/readme.txt

 and execute the following command:
 "java -jar WebCrawler.jar https://gocardless.com/"
 where "https://gocardless.com/" can be any other valid url.
-3. Make sure that the url you supply is valid (i.e. protocal and domain are present and correct) otherwise the program will not accept it.
+3. Make sure that the url you supply is valid (i.e. protocol and domain are present and correct) otherwise the program will not accept it.
 4. You should see the desired output printed in the terminal.